androidWG/Discord.fm/README.md

 ![Screenshot of the app showing Rich Presence info on Discord](https://i.imgur.com/t4TCs0T.png)

 ## Setup
-> Virus Warning Disclaimer
->
->PyInstaller applications tend to get detected as a virus by Windows Defender, AVG, and other antivirus software.
-Of course this program doesn't do anything malicious at all, and I applied a work-around that should prevent it from happening, but it's not guaranteed.
+### Windows
 - Download the latest [release](https://github.com/AndroidWG/Discord.fm/releases/latest)
 - Run the installer
-- Settings interface will open when you're finished.
-Put your Last.fm Username and close the window
+- The Settings interface will open when you're finished.
+Put your Last.fm Username and close the window.
 - Done

 Discord.fm will start with Windows automatically.